back to the blog

 • Risk analysis (164.308(a)(1)(ii)(A))

-• Panoptic Scans Solution: Healthcare-specific scanning profiles with PHI exposure risk assessment
+• Panoptic Scans: Healthcare-specific scanning profiles with PHI exposure risk assessment

 NIST 800-53/171